iVamsi/SnapNotify/README.md

 - No `SnackbarHostState` or `CoroutineScope` management needed

 ### ✅ Thread-Safe
-- Call from background threads, ViewModels, repositories - anywhere!
+- Call from ViewModels and Composables safely
+- Background thread support with proper synchronization
 - No more `IllegalStateException` crashes

 ### ✅ Smart Queue Management